typedb/typedb-docs/README.md

 - Separate words with hyphens (`-`).
 - Keep file and directory names compact: in most cases, one or two words that best describe the contained content.
 Never use more than three words.
-- Choosing the same name for different files located in different directories is acceptavble. (eg: `files/social-network/schema.gql` and `files/phone-cals/schema.gql`).
+- Choosing the same name for different files located in different directories is acceptable. (eg: `files/social-network/schema.gql` and `files/phone-calls/schema.gql`).
 - For naming images, refer to the [Images Guidelines](#images).

 **Headlines**

 - Headlines should be phrased in a way that when read the user can determine the question that the text is meant to answer.
-They should describe a use case.
+They should describe a use-case.
 - Use primitive verbs (eg: _Manage Keyspaces_ as opposed to _Managing Keyspaces_).

-## Images
+### Using Images

 - The name of directories placed under `images/`, corresponds to the name of the section as displayed in the sidebar.
 - Name of images, while remaining concise, should be to some level descriptive of their content (eg: `compute_path.png` and `compute_path_subgraph.png` as opposed to `compute_0.png` and `compute_1.png`).
 - When an image is used across multiple pages, the **same** image file should be referenced, rather than duplicating the image.
 - Screenshots of Workbase should be:
   - named after the UI/UX components of the software itself. (eg: `graql-editor_clear-query.png`).
-  - taken at screen resolution of 1280 x 720.
+  - taken at the screen resolution of 1280 x 720.
-  - image sized of 1150 x 670.
+  - image size of 1150 x 670.
   - consistent in their paddings (position of Workbase's layout within the screenshot).

-### Style Guide
+### Writing Style

 **Spelling**